Barefoot Holistics | Reflexology in Albany WA

 Close-up of feet walking along a tightrope demonstrating balance, stability and proprioception

-Reflexology doesn’t create proprioception — but it may help refine how sensory information from the feet is received and integrated.
+Reflexology does not create proprioception — but it may influence how sensory information from the feet is received and processed.

 Reflexology foot map showing zones of the feet connected to the shoulder, neck, hips and spine

-Reflexology foot maps illustrate how different areas of the feet correspond with the rest of the body, including reflex points linked to the shoulder, neck and spinal regions.
-Source: Paula S. Stone & Carol Hrejsa
+Reflexology foot maps illustrate how different areas of the feet correspond with the rest of the body.

 A barefoot and everyday takeaway

-You don’t need to do anything complicated to support proprioception, balance or body awareness.
+You don’t need to do anything complicated to support proprioception or body awareness.

 • spending time barefoot at home, in the garden or on the beach